Filter Ferret

 The Three Dimensions That Matter for Converters

 Standalone desks have one set of dimensions.
-Converters have three, and confusing them is how people end up with a product that doesn't fit.
+Converters have three.
+Confuse them and you end up with a product that doesn't fit.

 Converter Dimension Framework